James Reed (businessman): Reed Group

 Reed became operations director at Reed Group in April 1994 and chief executive officer in 1997; Reed's father gave him a baton to symbolise the handover of power.
 The baton now hangs on the wall of Reed's personal office.
 He succeeded his father to the position of chairman in 2004.

 Reed has said that his three most significant contributions to the Reed Group are the development of reed.co.uk, the introduction of Reed in Partnership and the globalisation of the company.
 The company's revenue has increased from £150 million to £1.3 billion under his leadership.

 Reed in Partnership

 In 1997, Reed was invited to bid on contracts issued by the Blair administration, in which some of the traditional work of Job Centres was outsourced to the private sector.
 This resulted in Reed in Partnership, which now employs 2,500 people.
+Reed was formerly an associate of the Prime Minister's Delivery Unit and a member of the IPPR's Taskforce on Race Equality and Diversity in the Private Sector.

 In July 2023, Reed Group launched Reed Environment, an initiative whose main focus is establishing Energy Academies across the UK by 2025.
 These Academies will provide essential skills training for assessors and installers of net-zero technologies, including solar power, electric vehicles and heat pumps.
 In addition, the Academies will offer job opportunities, energy advice and consultancy solutions related to retrofitting homes for energy efficiency.